 In Izumi-ku to the west, near the Sōtetsu Line’s Ryokuen-toshi station, the Sun Mall street brings you to the headquarters of Sun Mall Corporation; you can wait for the #19 or #87 bus at "San-Mōru" bus stop in front of the corporate building.

-If you’ve ever wanted to live in Saint Maur, or at least in a condominium named San-Mōru, you have a choice of twenty Sun Mall locations in Kanagawa, Tokyo, and Chiba, including Hiyoshi, shown below (plus one on Dōgenzaka near the heart of Shibuya).
+If you’ve ever wanted to live in Saint Maur, or at least in a condominium named San-Mōru, you have a choice of twenty Sun Mall locations in Kanagawa, Tokyo, and Chiba, including Hiyoshi, shown above (plus one on Dōgenzaka near the heart of Shibuya).
 Why not consider Saint Maur Heights or Saint Maur City?
-They’re both centrally located in Yokohama.
+They’re both centrally located in Yokohama

 Also right in the middle of Yokohama, a short walk from the Sōtetsu Line's Nishi-Yokohama station takes you to San-Mōru Nishi-Yokohama Shōtengai (shown below during tulip season, with Landmark Tower in the background).
 It has only 37 stores but extends a full kilometer when linked with Fujidana and Kubo-chō streets at either end.